Lesson 9: Working with Multiple Worksheets

 Grouping and ungrouping worksheets

 You can work with each worksheet individually, or you can work with multiple worksheets at the same time.
-Worksheets can be combined together into a group.
-Any changes made to one worksheet in a group will be made to every worksheet in the group.
+Several worksheets can be combined into a group.
+Any changes made to one worksheet in a group will be made to every worksheet in that group.

 To group worksheets:

 - Select the first worksheet you want to include in the worksheet group.